Pieter Libin <pieter@emweb.be>

 3.3.
 A closer look at a JWt web application project structure

-A JWt project is a setup does not involve much, since JWt acts as a Java library (on top of the Java servlet API).
-After running ant in the JWt source distrubition folder, all required jar files can be found in the jwt-3.0.0/dist folder.
-To use JWt in your project, you need only to include these 4 jar files into your project library path.
+Setting up a JWt project does not involve much, since JWt acts as a Java library (on top of the Java servlet API).
+After running ant in the JWt source distribution folder, all required jar files can be found in the dist folder.
+To use JWt in your project, you need only to include these jar files into your project library path.

 The start point of your application is defined by extending WtServlet which implements a Java servlet, and provides an entry point to a JWt application.
 An example of this is eu.webtoolkit.jwt.examples.hello.HelloMain.